 - To bring the organization’s voice to the national conversation advocating for community-based arts organizations.

-Throughout the United States and Canada, CDSS has approximately 300 affiliated groups, one third of which are covered by its federal group tax exemption status, and 3,000 individual and family members.
-With an annual budget of $1.4 million, CDSS has 10 dedicated full- and part-time staff (total eight FTE), many having worked for CDSS for more than 20 years, and approximately 80 part-time camp staff.
-The active governing board is comprised of 23 individuals from around North America, most of whom are practicing dancers, singers and musicians as a vocation or avocation.
+Throughout North America, CDSS has approximately 300 affiliated groups, one third of which are covered by its federal group tax exemption status, and 3,000 individual and family members.
+With an annual budget of $1.4 million, CDSS has nine dedicated full- and part-time staff (total seven FTE), many having worked for CDSS for more than 20 years, and approximately 80 part-time camp staff.
+The active governing board is comprised of 22 individuals from around North America, most of whom are practicing dancers, singers and musicians as a vocation or avocation.

 The Ideal Candidate

-The successful candidate must be a creative leader with strong communication, consensus- building, financial management, fundraising and interpersonal skills.
-Specifically, CDSS is looking for a candidate who has a breadth of experience and confidence to lead a national organization and who possesses the following experience, skills and attributes:
+The successful candidate must be an innovative and collaborative leader with consensus-building, financial management, fundraising and interpersonal skills.
+Specifically, CDSS is looking for a candidate with practical nonprofit management and highly effective communication skills and confidence to lead a national organization and who possesses the following experience, skills and attributes:

 - Strength in strategic thinking and the ability to execute plans effectively;